 We finally got to our first climbing spot and warmed up with easy routes like 4a+s.
 Really loved how nice the weather was with a little cool breeze even as the sun shone.
-Had to do little recaps of safety rules with Dicha befor I lead my first route.
+Had to do little recaps of safety rules with Dicha before I lead my first route.
 Such a treat!

 Its always good to know where are the best spots to start your day of climbing, to get some sunlight, or avoid the strong winds.
 Dicha certainly knew where to bring us to get the best views and not make us feel too daunted by the routes or chills.

-Start the day nice and bright at 9am so as to maximise the daylight.
+Start the day nice and bright at 9 am so as to maximise the daylight.
 Bring along your lunch like we did and have a little picnic in between.
-If you want to climb till late and cut it close to sunset ( which was incredible by the way), just make sure you have your headlamps with you to walk back to the entrance.
+If you want to climb until late and cut it close to sunset ( which was incredible by the way), just make sure you have your headlamps with you to walk back to the entrance.

 How to get to Siurana Climbing Area?

-Most inbound climbers/ travelers will fly in from Barcelona airport, which makes it easier to communicate if you don’t speak Spanish.
+Most inbound climbers/ travellers will fly in from Barcelona airport, which makes it easier to communicate if you don’t speak Spanish.
 Rented cars and campervans ( a popular choice) are available in the terminal.
-If you are traveling from another part of Europe, fly into Reus airport where you can hire a car, which saves you more time as it is cut short to an hour.
+If you are travelling from another part of Europe, fly into Reus airport where you can hire a car, which saves you more time as it is cut short to an hour.
 If this is your first trip to Spain, spend at least 2-3 days to explore Barcelona, cycle around, see the Sagrada Familia, have some tapas/ churros and check out the shopping belt.